Missing the Medicare Initial Enrollment Period

 If you’re eligible, you can sign up for Medicare or switch your plan without paying a penalty.

 It’s important to review the specific rules because each SEP has its own criteria.
-To make things easier, Medicare School helps you figure out if you qualify and what steps to take.
 Sometimes that means contacting the Social Security Administration, and other times it may mean working with a licensed insurance agent.

 Enrolling in Medicare